 Gene organized trips to National Camporama in Idaho and Tennessee.
 Thought his tenure he also organized and ran the Royal Ranger of year initiative, Leadership Conferences for Commanders, Summer Camps…and the list goes on, but one of the highlights of his career was in 1992 when he appointed his son-in-law, Rob Wefel, to upgrade the Junior Leaders Training Academy, which went from just from one hiking camp to the several camp options we have today.
 The program was so successful, the National Royal Rangers office sent representatives to Wisconsin to observe and write the National standard for JLTC!

-Gene's vision of upgrading Camp Wilderness to a state-of-the-art camping and outdoor adventure facility came into existence when the deep water well was drilled, and when the Training Center, kitchen, administrative office, bathrooms and shower facilities were added to Hinther Lodge.
-The Amphitheater was revamped and a sound booth bleachers and cement stage was also added under Gene's watch.
+Gene’s vision of upgrading Camp Wilderness to a state-of-the-art camping and outdoor adventure facility came into existence when the deepwater well was drilled, and when the Training Center, kitchen, administrative office, bathrooms, and shower facilities were added to Hinther Lodge.
+The Amphitheater was revamped and a sound booth bleachers and cement stage were also added under Gene’s watch.

 Gene retired from Rangers in 2012, but the culture of the ministry he dedicated his life to still runs deep in his wife Sharon and children Lori, Christine, Paul, Charla, Sarah, Julie and many generations to come.

 Gene has worked hard to record our Ranger history.
 Download his booklet here.